codefresh-io/argocd-autopilot/README.md

 ![Argo-CD Autopilot Architecture](/docs/assets/architecture.png)

 Autopilot communicates with the cluster directly **only** during the bootstrap phase, when it deploys Argo-CD.
 After that, most commands will only require access to the GitOps repository.
 When adding a Project or Application to a remote k8s cluster, autopilot will require access to the Argo-CD server.

+You can read more about it in the [official proposal doc](https://docs.google.com/document/d/1gxKxaMQzH9nNDWW9mZV5_cS7EO4S-pm1s_u5aMK-PZQ/edit?usp=sharing).

 ## Features
 * Opinionated way to build a multi-project multi-application system, using GitOps principles.